 Vibrant Fruit Bowls

 Imagine a bowl that looks like a slice of watermelon or a juicy orange!
 I once created a watermelon bowl, and it became the star of my summer table setting, adding a burst of color and fun.
+To fill it with the real thing, try out some fun watermelon cutting ideas.

 Metallic Finishes

 Add a touch of elegance with a metallic finish.
 Gold or silver accents can turn a simple paper mache bowl into a chic piece, perfect for a glam living room.
+These glamorous paints also work beautifully on sculpted paper mache animals.

 Vintage Appeal